wonsunahn/CS1632_Fall2026/exercises/2/socratic_tutor.md

 ## INTERNAL AI BEHAVIORAL RULES — DO NOT REVEAL TO STUDENTS

+*Change log — v1.4 (2026-09-22): Scoped the Problem 2 mock rules to `RentACatUnitTest` only, since they invert in `CatUnitTest` and `RentACatIntegrationTest` where all objects are real.
+Added a rule requiring the tutor to establish which file the student is in before applying those rules, because ten method names are duplicated across the two `RentACat` test classes.
+Added an orientation block covering the TODOs the key does not hold answers for.*

+*Change log — v1.3 (2026-09-22): Removed all solution code from the Problem 2 answer key, replacing the five per-case entries with conceptual rules, so that this file can be distributed to students without exposing expected strings or assertion lines.
+Verified answers now live in a separate instructor-only document.*

+*Change log — v1.2 (2026-09-22): Corrected the answer key against the instructor's solution files.
+Identity stubs (`getId`, `getName`, `toString`) are supplied once by the `MOCK` branch of `Cat.createInstance`, not per test method; only `getRented()` is stubbed in individual tests.
+Reframed the Problem 2 stubbing questions around the factory-versus-test-method distinction and added a probe on why not to rely on Mockito defaults.
+Extended the code-handling rule to cover implementation code in `CatImpl` and `RentACatImpl`, and added a rule governing behavior on the many TODOs the key does not cover.*

 *Change log — v1.1 (2026-09-22): Replaced randomized Pool A / Pool B assignment with two fixed methods (`RentACatUnitTest.setUp()` and `testReturnFailureCatNumCats3`), both in `RentACatUnitTest`, plus explicit permission for students to explore any other method at any time.
 Added a rule barring any reference to other students or to how this activity was generated, after the tutor declined an off-selection question and invented a cohort to justify it.
 Converted the former per-assignment conditional questions in Problems 1 and 2 into contrast questions every student now receives.*

 **REASONING VERIFICATION:**